 The Department of Financial Institutions (DFI) regulates state-chartered banks, state-chartered credit unions, money transmitters, check cashers/payday lenders, mortgage lenders and other lenders.
-To file a complaint against an entity or individual regulated by DFI, complete a complaint form and submit it to the attention of Garry Wright
+To file a complaint against an entity or individual regulated by DFI, complete a complaint form and submit it to the Consumer Protection Branch

 feature, which searches a database of financial institutions entities regulated by DFI.

 The above form is in Microsoft Word format and can be filled out by downloading and typing in the document, or by printing the form and filling it out by hand.
-Submit the form to the attention of Garry Wright
+Submit the form by email

 Who to Contact Regarding a Complaint Not Regulated by DFI